-Danish delegation stalked by Moroccan police during visit to occupied Western Sahara
+Danish delegation stalked by Moroccan police in Western Sahara

 January 9, 2013 1 Comment

 ”When we left our hotel, we discovered that we were being followed by a small army of Moroccan security officers.
 They obviously did not want the truth about the occupation of Western Sahara to be revealed,” says Danish MEP Søren Søndergaard.

 He has just spent four days in both Morocco and the Moroccan-occupied territories in Western Sahara together with Danish MP Christian Juhl and two representatives from Danish NGO, Africa Contact.
 Here the group met with representatives from Moroccan opposition parties and Saharawi human rights groups.

 The delegation and the Saharawi representatives, amongst other things, discussed the implications of the proposal for a new fisheries agreement between the European Union and Morocco which the European Commission is trying to finalize, despite it being both in violation of international law and against the interests and wishes of the Saharawi population.

 According to Søndergaard, the show of power by the security forces is meant to discourage Saharawis in the occupied territories from communicating and corresponding with foreigners on such matters.

 The Danish delegation can count themselves lucky for only being stalked by the Moroccan police.
 Spanish MEP, Willy Meyer, was roughed up and sent home up by Moroccan police last year after having tried to enter the occupied territories on a similar mission.